 It was her free period next.
 Despite the pangs of hunger from her stomach, Sebastien went to the library rather than the cafeteria.
 She wanted to get there before all the other students picked the shelves bare of the assigned books.

 Sebastien borrowed them with her student token, then sat at a table and flipped through each to gauge how long they would take her to read.
 She doubted the dorm room would be the best place to get work done, at least not while the other students were awake.
 After a few minutes, she put the books in her leather satchel and went to browse the shelves.
 ‘If I ever do anything to jeopardize my status as a student here, I will lose access to all these books.
 More books than I could read in a lifetime.
 I would rather cut off my own toes with a sharpened spoon.’

 Thinking of the encrypted book in her room at Dryden Manor, she searched for guides on decryption.
 Most of them were on one of the floors still unavailable to her.
 The subject was large and complex, and a quick perusal showed that many of the books were beyond her comprehension.
-She found a couple primers meant for children, as well as a book on unlocking, nullifying, and revealing spells.
+She found a couple of primers meant for children, as well as a book on unlocking, nullifying, and revealing spells.
 She checked all three out, then browsed some more.
 The sheer number of books was astounding.
 They even had books on Aberrants, though none on the first floor had any deeper information than what could be pieced together from rumors and newspaper articles.

 Even the lure of the books all around her couldn’t distract her from making it to her next class on time.
 She’d been looking forward to and dreading it in equal parts since being accepted to the University.
 She stopped by the cafeteria to eat and quickly found her way to her next class.